R&D Strategy and Organization

 Innovation born from diversity

-Our Group is unified across borders from Japan, the United States, and Europe, as well as bases across Asia, including India, South Korea and China, to advance global development by delivering drugs to more people around the world.
+Our Group is unified across borders from Japan, the United States, and Europe, as well as bases across Asia, South Korea and China, to advance global development by delivering drugs to more people around the world.

 * An unincorporated division of Daiichi Sankyo, Inc.

 While the medical needs of cancer are far from being fully addressed and new cancer cases are expected to rise from 14 million to 22 million over the next two decades.
 Moreover, as cancer rates increase with age, the ongoing aging of our society demands the rapid and timely delivery of innovative new cancer treatments to patients.